Biggest injury questions for all 32 teams in Week 11

 Baltimore Ravens

 Joe Flacco missed Wednesday's practice with a right hip injury, ramping up speculation that Lamar Jackson will make his first NFL start.
-John Harbaugh said Flacco doesn't have to practice to play, and declined to discuss who could start Sunday against the Bengals.
+John Harbaugh said Flacco doesn't have to practice to play and declined to discuss who could start Sunday against the Bengals.
 "I don't feel like we owe anybody any answers," Harbaugh said.
-Jackson, who has played in specialty packages throughout the season, is the only one of the five quarterbacks drafted in this year's first round not to start yet.
-He would face a Bengals defense that ranks last in the NFL and became the first in the Super Bowl era to allow over 500 yards in three straight games.
+Jackson, who has played in specialty packages throughout the season, is the only one of the five quarterbacks drafted in this year's first round who hasn't started.
+He would face a Bengals defense that ranks last in the NFL and became the first in the Super Bowl era to allow more than 500 yards in three straight games.
 "I feel like I'd be very prepared," Jackson said.
 "I'm trying to sponge everything in. ...
-Whatever happens, will happen."
-Flacco has only missed six games in his 11-year NFL career, starting Baltimore's last 41 games. -- Jamison Hensley
+Whatever happens will happen."
+Flacco has missed only six games in his 11-year NFL career, starting Baltimore's past 41 games. -- Jamison Hensley

 Cincinnati Bengals

 A.J.
-Green remains the biggest absence on the practice field, but considering he's supposed to be out until December, attention turns to the linebackers, which has been one of the weakest units on the team.
-Nick Vigil is still not practicing, and while Vontaze Burfict returned to practice, Preston Brown did not practice on Wednesday.
+Green remains the biggest absence on the practice field, but considering he's supposed to be out until December, attention turns to the linebackers, who have been one of the weakest units on the team.
+Nick Vigil is still not practicing, and while Vontaze Burfict returned to practice, Preston Brown did not practice Wednesday.
 Brown was sporting a large brace on his knee.
-With Vincent Rey also limited, the Bengals are dangerously thin are one of their weakest positions. -- Katherine Terrell
+With Vincent Rey also limited, the Bengals are dangerously thin at one of their weakest positions. -- Katherine Terrell

 Cleveland Browns

 Cornerback Terrance Mitchell still plans to return for the final four games of the season.
 Mitchell had surgery to repair a broken wrist Oct.
-1, and was placed on injured reserve.
-The hope was he could return, and his rehab and treatment have gone well enough that the Browns expect him back at some time after the bye. -- Pat McManamon
+1 and was placed on injured reserve.
+The hope was that he could return, and his rehab and treatment have gone well enough that the Browns expect him back some time after the bye. -- Pat McManamon

 Pittsburgh Steelers